I first exposed to python development environment with Conda and then I switched to the lightweight Miniconda.

 Then I was not.

-environment (kinda defeats the purpose here), and this was when I started having failure of (?) package resolution when trying to install packages through conda
+I realized that issuing pip within a conda environment does not isolate the package to that conda environment (kinda defeats the purpose here), and this was when I started having failure of (?) package resolution when trying to install packages through conda.

 Then I thought, maybe I should try something else.

-module (python3 built-in), and I still use it from time-to-time for small projects.
+Previously, I was happy with simple venv module (python3 built-in), and I still use it from time-to-time for small projects.

-However, I intended to find a user-wide replacement like how conda
+However, I intended to find a user-wide replacement like how conda previously served me.

-Inspired by a write-up on python project setup by Bas Steins, I decided to give pipenv
+Inspired by a write-up on python project setup by Bas Steins, I decided to give pipenv a shot.

 python3 -m pip install pipx